fdmartins/cordova-plugin-localization-strings/README.md

 Install the plugin by fetching the dependencies

-    $ cordova plugin add cordova-plugin-localization-strings --save
+    $ cordova plugin add https://github.com/fdmartins/cordova-plugin-localization-strings --save

-Modify your project root to have the following structure:
+This plugin will create in your project root the following structure:

 ```
 Cordova Project Root